russmckendrick/records/content/albums/the-fat-of-the-land-19605292/index.md

 styles: ["Breakbeat", "Breaks"]
 ---

 The Fat of the Land is the third studio album by English electronic music group the Prodigy, released on 30 June 1997 through XL Recordings.
 The album received critical acclaim and topped the UK Albums Chart and the US Billboard 200.
 It has sold over 10 million copies worldwide as of 2019.
+It is their best-selling album.